tartley/belter/README.md

 * executable
 * github release
 * e2e test of building executable and running it in self-test mode
-* performance: specify window no depth buffer, no stencil buffer, etc.
-  How about printing screen info, see what we're getting?
 * waiting at end of Render.draw is probably suboptimal.
   Can we wait before rendering the previous frame, instead?
 * print diagnostics